toelt-llc/KiPy/README.md

 - **bash_scripts**, pre-processing scripts used during csv exploration.
 - **images**, possibles plots of gaze/hands data.
 ### docs
-Explanatory documents from Monica, with kinarm matlab sources, documentation and presentations.
+Explanatory documents from Monica Crotti, with kinarm matlab sources, documentation and presentations.
 ### files
 Folder where the csv are stored, important for the path variable used in code.
 Subfolders:
 - *set1*, *set2*   : original CSVs in raw format (ISO-8859)
 - *utf8*, *utf8_2* : converted CSV files

--- Documentation version: 05/2022 --
+-- Documentation version: 06/2022 --